mf3661/Finance-Thesis/README.md

 - `by_year/no_impute`: Stores ranked features without additional imputation.
 - `by_year/impute`: Stores ranked features with the imputed version used by selected robustness checks and benchmark models.

-### Root-level scripts

-- `100_chars.py`: Organizes the characteristic list used throughout the project.

 ## 2_tree_construction

 This folder constructs candidate tree portfolios from ranked firm characteristics.
 The pipeline has three stages: split, combine, and filter.